litesolutions/sonar-sslr-grappa/README.md

 ## Read me first

-This package has the same license as Sonar's SSLR package itself: LGPLv3.
+This package is licensed under the Apache Software License, version 2.0.

 Please see the file LICENSE for more details.